digitaldeacon/memberhive/docs/architecture/rework-boundaries.md

 # Rework Development Boundaries

-These boundaries are intended for the future `memberhive-rework` repository and for any agent starting implementation work from the legacy code.
+These boundaries are intended for the clean `rework/laravel-inertia-vue` branch and for any agent starting implementation work from the legacy code.

 ## Repository Boundary

-This repository is legacy/reference.
-The new implementation should live in a clean Laravel repository, tentatively `memberhive-rework`.
+This branch is the clean Laravel/Inertia rework line inside the public `digitaldeacon/memberhive` repository.
+The old Angular/Yii implementation is preserved by tag and historical branches.

 Use this repository for: